FM H-10-44

-The FM H-10-44 was a yard switcher produced by Fairbanks-Morse from August, 1944–March, 1950.
+The FM H-10-44 was a switcher locomotive produced by Fairbanks-Morse from August, 1944–March, 1950.
 The units featured a 1000 hp, six-cylinder opposed piston prime mover, and were configured in a B-B wheel arrangement mounted atop a pair of two-axle AAR Type A trucks, with all axles powered.
 Many H-10-44s received modifications that increased their horsepower rating to 1200 hp.

 The Raymond Loewy-designed carbody featured a slanted nose, sloping hood lines, and (considered to be its most distinguishing feature) a protruding roof visor mounted on the rear of the cab.
 These styling cues were carried through to the H-10-44's successor, the FM H-12-44, until September 1952 when the exterior design was "Spartanized" to reduce production costs.

 A total of 195 units were built for American railroads.
 Three intact examples of the H-10-44 are known to survive today, all of which are owned by railroad museums.
 Most notable of these is Milwaukee Road #760 (originally delivered as #1802), the first Fairbanks–Morse locomotive constructed in their own plant, which is preserved and operational at the Illinois Railway Museum.
 Another example is former Hallet Dock Company HD-11, which is now at the Lake Superior Railroad Museum in Duluth, Minnesota.

+In 1954, Milwaukee Road H-10-44 #1811 (Now 781) and Milwaukee Road “ribside” caboose #01900 wrecked between Monticello and New Glarus, Wisconsin.
+A wooden rail bridge had been previously burned in a grass fire, and both the locomotive and caboose struck the bridge.
+Both are now restored and on display at the Brodhead Historical Society in Brodhead, Wisconsin.

 A reproduction H-10-44 locomotive sits atop the Wood Family Fishing Bridge, a former railroad bridge which crosses the Rock River several hundred yards south of the foundry where the H-10-44s were built, in Beloit, Wisconsin.